Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/getting-started/make.md

 Make is an old tool that is used to launch a sequence of commands where there are file dependencies on each other.
 So perfect to launch a C/C++ build.
 These commands are the tools in the toolchain.

-Simplified eclipse CDT does not Build the code but it makes a make file and launches make.
+Simplified Eclipse CDT does not Build the code but it makes a make file and launches make.
-The Arduino eclipse plugin directs eclipse CDT on how to make the makefile.
+The Arduino Eclipse plugin directs Eclipse CDT on how to make the makefile.

-The Arduino IDE does not use make but Make came with the arduino IDE until Arduino IDE 1.5.6.
+The Arduino IDE does not use make but Make came with the Arduino IDE until Arduino IDE 1.5.6.

 Warning for windows users
 =======